Salvation Army: The Salvation Army's response

 In 2013, a positional statement on the Salvation Army U.K. and Ireland site stated:

 The Salvation Army teaches that sexual acts should take place only in a monogamous heterosexual marriage, believing that this reflects God's intentions for sexual behaviour and provides the best environment for raising children.

 The statement was later taken down.
-The statement was intended explicitly for members of the Salvation Army and the Salvation Army mission statement as of 2013 states:
+As of 2013, the Salvation Army mission statement states:

 The Salvation Army stands against homophobia, which victimises people and can reinforce feelings of alienation, loneliness and despair.
 We want to be an inclusive church community where members of the LGBT community find welcome and the encouragement to develop their relationship with God...
 Our international mission statement is very clear on this point when it says we will "meet human needs in [Jesus'] name without discrimination".
 Anyone who comes through our doors will be welcomed with love and service, based on their need and our capacity to provide.

+The Salvation Army in the United Kingdom said that the positional statements from its Moral and Social Issues Council are intended for members of the Salvation Army and that "We do not expect the same level of adherence from non-members and do not condemn those who do not hold the same beliefs or exclude theme from attending our church services, working for us or receiving our support."

 As of November 2013, activists were still calling on the Salvation Army to change its stance on LGBT issues, citing ongoing discrimination.

+As of 2017, The Salvation Army's homeless shelter in downtown Las Vegas, Nevada, specifically seeks to house transgender people experiencing homelessness, recognizing them as more vulnerable to discrimination, abuse, and violence -- factors that contrubute to homelessness-- than other unhoused people.
+Transgender people seeking shelter are housed in a dedicated safety dorm (colloquially called the "S-dorm").

 As of April 2018, the "Inclusion" page on the official U.K. website stated that the Salvation Army stands against homophobia and does not permit discrimination in its employment practices or delivery of care.

 As of 2018, the U.S.A.
 Central Territory website explicitly states that it serves and welcomes the LGBT community.

-On the website of its USA division, the organisation previously published an informative/promotional document titled "The LGBTQ Community and The Salvation Army" which stated (among other things) that it was "committed to serving the LGBTQ community"; "[w]hen a transgender person seeks help from us, we serve them in the same manner as any other person seeking assistance"; it "is an Equal Opportunity Employer" with regard to "sexual orientation, gender identity, gender expression" (et al.); and that it "provide[s] benefits to the spouses of employees in same-sex marriages".
-By October 2025, this page had been removed and replaced by a redirect to a document titled "Commitment to Serving All" which contained no specific mention of the LGBTQ community.
+On the website of its USA division, the organisation previously published an informative/promotional document titled "The LGBTQ Community and The Salvation Army", which stated (among other things) that it was "committed to serving the LGBTQ community"; "[w]hen a transgender person seeks help from us, we serve them in the same manner as any other person seeking assistance"; it "is an Equal Opportunity Employer" with regard to "sexual orientation, gender identity, gender expression" (et al.); and that it "provide[s] benefits to the spouses of employees in same-sex marriages".
+By October 2025, this page had been removed and replaced by a redirect to a document titled "Commitment to Serving All", which contained no specific mention of the LGBTQ community.